Spacial/awesome-csirt/README.md

 ## Pentesting

+- [Awesome Penetration Testing](https://github.com/enaqx/awesome-pentest): A collection of awesome penetration testing resources, tools and other shiny things.
 - [Seclists](https://github.com/danielmiessler/SecLists) is the security tester's companion.
 It's a collection of multiple types of lists used during security assessments, collected in one place.
 - Search operating systems on the network: [osquery](https://osquery.io/downloads/)
 - [osquery Across the Enterprise](https://medium.com/@palantir/osquery-across-the-enterprise-3c3c9d13ec55)